Musicals101.com

 b.
 April 26, 1933 (San Antonio, TX)

-The Carol Burnett Show on CBS was the best variety series ever seen on network television, as well as one of the longest running.
-It remained an audience favorite from 1967 to 1978, showcasing almost every major talent in musical theatre and film.
-The series presented hundreds of memorable comedy skits, song medleys and musical film spoofs.
-Burnett's variety team also produced a second Emmy-winning concert special with Julie Andrews at Lincoln Center's Philharmonic Hall in 1971.
+The Carol Burnett Show on CBS was the finest variety series ever seen on American network television.
+An audience favorite from 1967 to 1978, it showcased almost every major talent in musical theatre and film, presenting hundreds of memorable comedy skits, song medleys and musical film spoofs.
+Burnett's variety team also produced a second Emmy-winning concert special co-starring Burnett and Julie Andrews at Lincoln Center's Philharmonic Hall in 1971.
 After running eleven seasons and winning 22 Emmy Awards, Burnett recognized that public tastes were changing and retired the series.

 Burnett offered a memorable rendition of Stephen Sondheim's "I'm Still Here" in the all-star 1985 concert version of Follies.
-She starred in several highly-rated TV specials, including a third Emmy-winning concert with Julie Andrews, filmed in Los Angeles in 1989.
+She starred in several TV specials, including a third Emmy-winning concert with Julie Andrews, filmed in Los Angeles in 1989.
 Burnett returned to network TV with Carol and Company (1990), which won a slew of awards but drew limited ratings.
 She also starred in various stage productions, returning to Broadway in the Ken Ludwig comedy Moon Over Buffalo (1996) and the Sondheim revue Putting It Together (1999).
-Burnett co-authored the semi-autobiographical Broadway drama Hollywood Arms (2002) with her daughter, Carrie Hamilton -- who died before the show was produced.
-One of America's most beloved entertainers, Burnett has reunited with the cast of her classic variety series for several highly rated TV retrospectives.
+Burnett co-authored the semi-autobiographical drama Hollywood Arms (2002) with her daughter, Carrie Hamilton, who died before the show reached Broadway.
+One of America's most beloved entertainers, Burnett reunited with the cast of her classic variety series for several highly rated TV retrospectives, and has toured in a solo retrospective of her career.

 Day, Edith